beginning of content

 Can I get the flu vaccine if I have a latex allergy?

-Influenza vaccines used in Australia don’t contain latex and are safe for people with a latex allergy or sensitivity.
-While the product information for Fluarix Tetra and Fluad Quad state that some presentations of the vaccine cannot be considered latex-free, these presentations are actually not supplied in Australia.
+Influenza vaccines used in Australia don't contain latex and are safe for people with a latex allergy or sensitivity.
+However, the possibility that some products may have come into contact with instruments which contain latex cannot be excluded.
+People who are extremely sensitive to latex should talk to their doctor for advice.

 What is the cell-based influenza vaccine and is it better than egg-based vaccines?

-The production of influenza vaccines traditionally involves hen’s eggs.
+The production of influenza vaccines traditionally involves hen's eggs.
 However, there is a different method for cell-based influenza vaccines — such as Flucelvax Quad, the only cell-based flu vaccine approved for use in Australia.
-It’s approved for use in people aged 9 years and older but has not been added to the National Immunisation Program (NIP) schedule.
+It's approved and available free for use in children aged 6 months to 5 years and is also available free to at risk people, aged 5 to 64 years of age under the National Immunisation Program (NIP) schedule.

 Studies show that cell-based vaccines have a similar efficacy and safety profile to standard (egg-based) flu vaccines.
-Normally, neither type is recommended over the other.
+There is no preference for use between Flucelvax Quad and standard dose egg-based influenza vaccines

 What is an 'enhanced' influenza vaccine?